ApiGen/ApiGen/readme.md

 # choose apigen own template theme
 templateTheme: default # default [other options: bootstrap]

-# for individual templates use
+# want to use individual templates, higher priority than option templateTheme
-# templateConfig: path/to/template-folder/config.neon
+templateConfig: path/to/individual/template-folder/config.neon

 # the way elements are grouped in menu
 groups: auto # default [other options: namespace, packages, none], auto will detect namespace first, than packages